mozilla/releasewarrior/how-tos/relpro.md

 ## Intermittent failures

 If a task failed because of an intermittent failure (e.g.: network error, timeout), `rerun` it manually via [tctalker](https://github.com/mozilla/tctalker).
 Some tasks don't have automatic reruns set, but they do have 5 retries left.
 Thanks to reruns, you don't need to retrigger a task (which would have meant to reschedule the remaining subgraph).

+## Flushing caches

+If you have more than one build on a beta or release you''ll need to flush the caches to remove the older builds from the CDN caches.
+For instance in Firefox beta 46.0b5 we built builds 1 through 5 but of course only shipped build5.
+See [Bug 1391843](https://bugzil.la/1391843) - Please purge CDN caches for firefox and devedition 56.0b4 as an example.